-The safe and responsible use of social networking, social media and personal publishing sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities.

-Safe and professional behaviour will be outlined for all members of staff (including volunteers) as part of our staff code of conduct/behaviour policy and as part of acceptable use agreement.
+- The safe and responsible use of social networking, social media and personal publishing sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities. - Safe and professional behaviour will be outlined for all members of staff (including volunteers) as part of our staff code of conduct as part of acceptable use policy.